-“Drug abuse is implicated in at least three types of drug-related offenses: (1) offenses defined by drug possession or sales, (2) offenses directly related to drug abuse (e.g., stealing to get money for drugs), and (3) offenses related to a lifestyle that predisposes the drug abuser to engage in illegal activity, for example, through association with other offenders or with illicit markets,” according to the National Institute on Drug Abuse (NIDA).
+Let’s take a closer look at the connections between substance abuse and crime in the United States.
+According to the National Institute on Drug Abuse (NIDA), “Drug abuse is implicated in at least three types of drug-related offenses: (1) offenses defined by drug possession or sales, (2) offenses directly related to drug abuse (e.g., stealing to get money for drugs), and (3) offenses related to a lifestyle that predisposes the drug abuser to engage in illegal activity, for example, through association with other offenders or with illicit markets.”

 Drug Abuse Treatment

 The prevalence of substance abuse in the U.S. and its connection to crime makes it a crucial issue to address for the well-being of our entire society.
 Clearly, one of the most important solutions is to get offenders substance abuse treatment so they can get clean and live a drug-free, crime-free life.
 A focus solely on punishment without any hope for rehabilitation will only land drug offenders in jail again.

 According to the NIDA, there are several ways to incorporate drug abuse treatment into the criminal justice system, such as:

 - Community-based treatment after the offender’s release.

 - Drug courts that require treatment as a condition of the offender’s probation.

 - Drug treatment that is included under probation or parole supervision.